 - Name's the Same: He's not to be confused with transvestite reality TV host Ru Paul.

 - Old Shame: Paul published a number of political newsletters starting in 1978 and into the aughts.
 Many of these newsletters, including some published in the 90s, include various conspiracy theories and bigoted statements against blacks, Jews, and homosexuals.
 One even went so far as to accuse Martin Luther King, Jr. of being a pedophile.
 Paul initially took responsibility and defended what was in them, but years later during his '08 presidential campaign he changed the story and claimed that his ghostwriters wrote that stuff and snuck it past him.
 Whether or not he's lying is still controversial, but the issue did stir up some controversy in Paul's election campaigns.

 - Passing the Torch: Seems to be doing this with his son, Rand.

 - Sliding Scale of Idealism Versus Cynicism: Pretty far on the idealistic side, rejecting the view that Humans Are the Real Monsters.

 - Stop Helping Me!: It's been noted that his fans tend to come across as so extreme (especially on the internet) that they may scare off possible supporters.
 It's unknown what Paul himself thinks of them though.

 - Two First Names

-- War Is Hell: While he's on the record as saying he would be willing to go to war if absolutely necessary, in general he's argued that American military intervention causes more problems than it solves and that it's immoral.
+- War Is Hell: While he's on the record as saying that he'd be willing to go to war if absolutely necessary, in general he's argued that American military intervention causes more problems than it solves.

 - Yank the Dog's Chain: Sort of.
 He finally won the popular vote somewhere, in the Virgin Islands to be precise, but most of the delegates had already pledged to Romney.